 Alexandria (Al Iskandariya) occupies a T-shaped peninsula and strip of land separating the Mediterranean from Lake Mariout.
-Originally the town was built upon a mole (stone breakwater) called Heptastadium, which joined the island of Pharos (see referenced website, below) to the mainland.
-Since then sedimentary deposits have widened the mole.
-Since 1905, when the 370,000 Alexandrians lived in an area of about 4 sq km between the two harbors, the city (population 4 million; see referenced website, below) has grown beyond its medieval walls and now occupies an area of about 300 sq km.
-The Mahmudiya Canal, connecting Alexandria with the Nile, runs to the south of the city and, by a series of locks, enters the harbor of the principal port of Egypt (note ships).
+Originally the town was built upon a mole (stone breakwater) called Heptastadium, which joined the island of Pharos to the mainland.
+Since then sedimentary deposits have added considerably to the width of the mole.
+Since 1905, when the city's 370 thousand inhabitants lived in an area of about 4 km2 between the two harbours, the city (population 4 million) has grown beyond its medieval walls and now occupies an area of about 300 km2.
+The Mahmudiya Canal, connecting Alexandria with the Nile, runs to the south of the city and, by a series of locks, enters the harbour of the principal port of Egypt (note ships).
 The reddish and ochre polygons west of Lake Mariout are salt-evaporation, chemical-storage, and water-treatment ponds within the coastal lagoon.

 Some variation in water color seen in Mex Bay and the Western Harbour is due to municipal and industrial waste water entering the Mediterranean.
 The total cumulative volume of waste water disposed of into the sea from all point sources along this stretch of coast is about equal to the Nile outflow from the Rosetta outlet: roughly 9 million m3/day; that is, 3.33 km3/yr.
 Two thirds of the city waste water is released into Lake Mariout and subsequently pumped into Mex Bay, along with agricultural runoff from the northwestern delta.
 A few hundred meters from the foundered Pharos lighthouse, 200,000 m3 of waste water enter the sea each day at Qait Bey.
 The city government is building water treatment facilities and working to mitigate water-quality problems and to protect antiquities.